brandonkim12/brandonkim12.github.io/_posts/2019-11-20-introductions-to-slam.md

 $\textbf{m}_i:$ a vector describing the location of the $i$th landmark whose true location is assumed time invariant

 $\textbf{z}_{ik}:$ an observation taken from the vehicle of the location of the ith landmark at time $k$.
-When there are multiple landmark observations at any one time or when the specific landmark is not relevant to the discussion, the observation will be written simply as $\bold{z}_k$ .
+When there are multiple landmark observations at any one time or when the specific landmark is not relevant to the discussion, the observation will be written simply as $\textbf{z}_k$ .

 In addition, the following sets are also defined: